 Broadcast Music, Inc. (BMI), the other major PRO, also had to sign a similar consent decree with the DOJ.

 About 6 years ago, an issue arose regarding songs with multiple writers or publishers who were affiliated with different PROs.
 In this scenario, no single PRO controls 100% of the song.

 Traditionally, a licensee had to get a license from all of the PROs affiliated with the song (or the publishers directly).
 This is known as “fractional licensing.”

 However, around 2015, the DOJ began to consider whether they should re-interpret the ASCAP and BMI consent decrees to mean that each PRO should be required to license 100% of a song, even if they only controlled a fraction.
 This practice would be known as “100% licensing.”

 Music licensees, in favor of the change, argued that licensing should be simpler, and that copyright law allows for a joint author, even a minority one, to license an entire work, so long as he or she accounts to the others regarding payment.

 However, others felt that this would cause major problems for the songwriter and publishing industries, which have already been struggling in the digital era.
 Despite copyright law, none of the PROs are authorized by songwriters or publishers to license more than their share.
-Additionally, if 100% licensing was permitted, licensees could “shop” for the lowest bidder amongst publishers and PROs.
-And SESAC and GMR, not subject to consent decrees, could potentially put ASCAP and BMI out of business with such a reinterpretation.
+Additionally, some believe that if 100% licensing was permitted, licensees could “shop” for the lowest bidder amongst publishers and PROs.
+Furthermore, SESAC and GMR, who are not subject to consent decrees, could potentially put ASCAP and BMI out of business with such a reinterpretation.